Patellofemoral syndrome: understanding pain at the front of the knee

 Further tests may be requested to rule out other causes of pain:

-- a knee x-ray, to analyze the alignment of the kneecap
+• an X-ray of the knee, to analyze the alignment of the kneecap

 Imaging is not always essential at the outset, but it becomes useful if the pain persists or if the initial treatment does not work.